MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-language-define-schemas.md

 ## Declare schemas

-To make sure that the parser recognizes your specific database, tables, and functions, you need to declare the schemas of these entities as shown in the following steps.
+To make sure that the parser recognizes your specific database, tables, and functions, declare the schemas of these entities as shown in the following steps.

 1. Create `TableSymbol` instances for each table in your database.
 For example: